ludwig-ai/ludwig-docs/docs/developer_guide/codebase_structure.md

 features.

-Various model architecture components which can be reused are also split into dedicated modules (i.e. convolutional modules, fully connected layers, attention, etc...) which are available in `ludwig/modules/`.
+Various model architecture components which can be reused are also split into dedicated modules (i.e. convolutional modules, fully connected layers, attention, etc.) which are available in `ludwig/modules/`.

 ## Training and Inference